Hester C. Jeffery

 IN NORFOLK, VIRGINIA, Hester C. Whitehurst was born to free black parents Robert and Martha Whitehurst.
 She was educated and considered an accomplished musician.
 In 1860, Jeffrey, her brother, and her sister moved to Boston, living with her uncle, Coffin Pitts.
 She married R. Jerome Jeffrey in 1865.
 Her husband's father, the Reverend Roswell Jeffrey, was a political activist in Rochester.
 Jeffrey eventually moved to Rochester in 1891.

-She became involved in the Political Equality Club and the Woman's Christian Temperance Union (WCTU) in Rochester.
+She became involved in the Political Equality Club and Rochester's Woman's Christian Temperance Union (WCTU).
 Jeffery later became a national organizer for the National Association of Colored Women's Clubs (NACWC).
 She served as the National Organizer of Colored Women's Clubs, New York State President of the Federation of Colored Women's Clubs, County Superintendent of the WCTU, Secretary of the Third Ward WCTU, and Section President of the Needlework Guild of America.

 She directed the music at its unveiling and the memorial service.
 Jeffrey was friends with Susan B. Anthony.
 Jeffrey was the only layperson to give a eulogy at Anthony's funeral service in 1906.
 She was sted to represent on "behalf of the negro" at the funeral.
 The eulogy expressed sorrow for Anthony's death and praised her advocacy for women's suffrage.
 Jeffrey also created the first memorial for Anthony, a stained-glass window installed at the AME Zion church unveiled in 1907.
 Jeffrey moved back to Boston to live with her relatives several years before dying on January 2, 1934.